matthewwall/weewx-sdr/readme.txt

 Configuration

+Use the [SDR] section of the weewx configuration file (nominally weewx.conf) to adjust the driver configuration.

+The default configuration uses this command:

+rtl_433 -q -U

+Specify additional options using the cmd parameter.
+For example:

+[SDR]
+    driver = user.sdr
+    cmd = rtl_433 -q -U -G

 The rtl_433 executable emits data for many different types of sensors, some of which have similar output.
 Use the sensor_map to distinguish between sensors and map the output from rtl_433 to the database fields in weewx.
-This is done in the driver section of weewx.conf.

 Here are some examples: